DenisSeverinov/demo-blog/backend/prisma/seed/articles/08-10-bash-tricks-that-will-boost-your-productivity.md

-# 10 Bash Tricks That Will Boost Your Productivity

 Bash is more than just a command shell—it's a powerful scripting language with features that can dramatically speed up your daily workflow.
 Here are ten essential techniques that every developer should master.

 ## 1. Brace Expansion